Skip to Content

 Planning a large vegetable garden using beds

 It may seem a little wasteful to have grass paths between each vegetable patch, but as you never need to dig or feed the paths, it will save you time.
-And when you think that you need walking space between crops anyway, using beds actually improves the yield.
+And when you think that you need walking space between crops anyway, using beds improves the yield.

 If you don’t like mowing between your garden beds, you can create a stone path or add a ground cover that grows close to the ground.